mochi-hpc-experiments/platform-configurations/README.md

 $ . spack/share/spack/setup-env.sh
 ```

-You may want to put the second line in your `.bashrc` file so that it
+Remember that the second line needs to be executed every time you open a new
-gets executed when opening a terminal.
+terminal.

 You will then need to clone `sds-repo`, which contains the Mochi packages.